hunglmtb/fbha/poppop.md

 #### CHIPCHIPMEDIA PRIVACY STATEMENT

 Privacy Policy
-Hunglm built the PopPop app as a Free app.
+Hunglm built the PopPop app as an Ad Supported app.
 This SERVICE is provided by HungLm at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.